zulily/reckon/README.md

 include these commands.

 However, instead of sampling through a proxy, you can easily run `sampler` against multiple redis instances, and merge the results.
-We include an example that does just that in the [examples](https://github.com/zulily/sampler/tree/master/examples/sampler-cluster).
+We include code that does just that in the [examples](https://github.com/zulily/sampler/tree/master/examples/sampler-cluster).